 - Withstand years of daily use

-- Remain comfortable after 8+ hours in the saddle
+- Stay comfortable after 8+ hours in the saddle

 Why Leather Outperforms Modern Materials

-Leather saddles like the Brooks B17 achieve what synthetic materials can't - they develop a personalized fit that improves with use.
-Here's how they work:
+Leather saddles like the Brooks B17 do something synthetics can't: they develop a personalized fit that gets better with use.
+Here's how:

 - The leather slowly forms to your sit bones, creating custom support points

-- Natural fibers breathe better than foam or gel, reducing sweat buildup
+- Natural fibers breathe better than foam or gel, cutting sweat buildup

-- The material maintains its shape for decades with proper care
+- With proper care, the material holds its shape for decades

 Real-World Proof From the Road

-- Round-the-world cyclists reporting 50,000+ miles on the same saddle
+- Round-the-world cyclists logging 50,000+ miles on the same saddle

-- Transcontinental race winners choosing leather over high-tech alternatives
+- Transcontinental race winners picking leather over high-tech alternatives

-- Bikepackers preferring the vibration damping of leather on rough terrain
+- Bikepackers who prefer the vibration damping of leather on rough terrain

 Is a Leather Saddle Right For You?

-While leather saddles aren't for everyone, they're worth considering if you:
+Leather saddles aren't for everyone, but they're worth a look if you:

 - Prioritize long-term comfort over instant gratification